borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 -- real wages that keeps purchasing power with mild price deflation leading to greater prosperity
 &nbsp;&nbsp;(no need to ask for raise just to keep up with inflation)
 -- fair distribution of economy growth by removing silent regressive Tax via inflation
-&nbsp;&nbsp;(no Cantillon effect - those close to printing machine benefit the most), -- simplified savings
+&nbsp;&nbsp;(no Cantillon effect - those close to printing machine benefit the most)
+-- simplified savings

 ### Macro analysis (fixed money supply):